In this guide we’ll look at the best pocket hole jigs.

 Trend PH AK Pocket Hole Jig Kit Review

 The Trend PH AK Pocket Hole Jig Kit is one of the best pocket hole jigs on the market.
-It has a secure clamp to hold your workpiece, easy to use setup guides and can be used on material up to 38 mm thick.
+It has a secure pocket hole clamp to hold your workpiece, easy to use setup guides and can be used on material up to 38 mm thick.

 This solid metal body of this jig feels durable and it can be screwed to the workbench to hold wood securely while you drill the pocket holes.
 The in-built adjustment guides are easy to use and accurate.
-You simply adjust the guide to the depth of the material you are using and then adjust the collar on the drill bit to the same depth.
+You simply adjust the guide to the depth of the material you are using and then adjust the collar on the pocket hole drill bit to the same depth.
 The jig is suitable for materials from 12 to 38 mm thick.
 In addition, the drill hole guides are detachable from the unit itself so you can clamp them directly to your workpiece.

 This set comes with a face clamp, 1 x HSS drill bit with collar, 1 x 75 mm square drive bit, 1 x 150 mm square drive bit, 3 hex keys and 100 screws all in a nice storage bag to keep everything together.